 n Any driving graph is for a specified design number and foundation unit and is computed based on specific hammer data.
 The inspector MUST be sure all listed hammer data are checked in the field.

-n Driving graphs prepared in the Office of Construction account for ultimate resistance.
+n Driving graphs prepared in the Office of Construction and Materials account for ultimate resistance.
 For City and County projects, be sure the driving graph includes, and lists a "Factor of Safety," and provides information relative to driving stresses."

 n The graphed lines are "best‑fit" lines drawn from several computer generated points.
 Based on the graph scale, reading to fractions or tenths of a ton is most likely inappropriate.

 n Any graphed line may be interpolated between given lines.

 n Often during final driving or a retap, only blows per fraction of a foot can be observed.
 If this is the case, convert to blows per foot and evaluate as usual.